gongahkia/yuho/logic/README.md

 ```

 ## Rationale

-There are benefits to implementing a logic engine capable of heuristic and boolean minimization.
+There are many benefits to implementing a logic engine capable of heuristic and boolean minimization.

-By substituting truth values with statutory elements, complex statements evaluate to less complex ones and contradictions are easily identified.
+By substituting truth values with statutory elements, complex statements evaluate to less complex ones.

 ### Examples

+> [!WARNING]
+> Continue formatting and logicising the below examples to make sure readable

+> [!WARNING]
+> Continue adding examples below showing logical fallacies and other contradictions

+> [!WARNING]
+> Make every evaluated statement as atomic as possible, so should propositional formulas should evaluate to basic truth statements

 <details>
 <summary>